-Anyone is permitted to film, record or take photographs at Council meetings.
-Please liaise with the committee manager prior to the start of the meeting so that the meeting can be made aware of any filming taking place.
+Anyone is permitted to film, record or take photographs at council meetings.
+Please liaise with the council officer listed in the agenda prior to the start of the meeting so that those attending the meeting can be made aware of any filming taking place.

-The use of mobile devices, including for the purpose of recording or filming a meeting, is subject to no interruptions, distractions or interference being caused to any Council equipment or any general disturbance to proceedings.
+Use of mobile devices, including for the purpose of recording or filming a meeting, is subject to no interruptions, distractions or interference being caused to the PA or Induction Loop systems, or any general disturbance to proceedings.
 The Chairman may ask for mobile devices to be switched off in these circumstances.